Cassie07/Review_Molecular_profile_prediction_GNN/README.md

-# Molecualr profile prediction in colon cancer
+# Overview of Molecualr profile prediction in colon cancer

 The code in this repository is confidential and for review purpose only.